remy/remysharp.com/public/drafts/my-decade-of-blogging.md

 ## Design & technology

-My blog started out as a WordPress blog (and actually got hacked a number of times which is why I eventually moved).
-Since it was WordPress, it meant that the first design was a free template (as was the second).
+My blog started out as a WordPress blog (and actually got hacked a number of times to promote viagra and cialis…which franky I've no idea… also why I eventually moved).

+Since it was WordPress, it meant that the first (and second) design was a free template from the generous Wordpress theme designers.
 I registered remysharp.com on 13-June 2005, with the first incarnation of this blog on September 1st 2006 (and no, I have no idea what I did with the domain for those missing 9 months..!).

 ![My blog in 2007](/images/blog-200702-cropped.png)